solideus/OpenSprinkler-ESP8266-WIFI-4-Channels-Relay-Module-AC-DC-ESP-12F-Development-Board/README.txt

 I haven't tested with sensors and other components.

-vampywiz17:

-I updated all affected files to 2.1.9(11) version. it is a minor changes.
-2.1.9(11) the last version, that easy to update use with ESP boards. with 2.2.0 is to much changes, that i able to rewrite it.
-I hope somebody will do this in the future.

 StudioShemp:
 I've extended on the excellent work of solideus and vampwiz17 to create a working (tested) 2.2.0(1) release.
 This includes an option to change the date format of the OLED to DD-MM in defines.h for those of us who find the US date format a little irksome.
 I've also created a 'define' in defines.h to flag the use of the ESP12F_RELAY_X4 board, and altered the code in main.cpp, OpenSprinkler.cpp and defines.h to run standard 2.2.0(1) or the version for this board depending on the value of that flag in defines.h.
 All sections of code using the flag as a condition are commented with /**ESP12F_RELAY_X4... */ to make maintaining easier for new releases